Tips for Buying a New Construction Home

 Land-Starved Locations and Zoning.
 The denser a community — think a big city or large suburb — the harder it may be to find land to build on.
 Moreover, local zoning regulations often regulate the size and type of new homes that can be built on residential lots.

 Potential Building Delays.
-It took 9.4 months on average for a contractor to build a house in 2021, and 12.1 months for an owner to, according to census data.
+It takes 7 to 12 months on average for a contractor to build a house, and 12.1 months for an owner to, according to census data.
 That’s a significant wait, but building delays are fairly common and add to the bottom line.
 If a homebuyer needs to rent, for instance, while the house is being constructed, any delays could mean extra housing expenses.

 New-home buyers can prepare for changes by touring similar finished homes in the community, researching the builder’s reputation, and speaking to residents.
 It’s also a good idea to talk with the builder about common construction delays and how unexpected costs are handled.